hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

   ./bos-toolbox.exe multiconfiger --user root save_apply listOfMiners.csv

-The first command will load the configuration of the miners, that are specified in the *listOfMiners.csv* (using the login username *root*) and save it to the CSV file.
+The first command will load the configuration of the miners that are specified in the *listOfMiners.csv* (using the login username *root*) and save it to the CSV file.
 You can now open the file and edit what you need.
-After the file was edited, the second command will copy the settings back to the miners and apply them.
+After the file has been edited, the second command will copy the settings back to the miners and apply them.

 .. _bosbox_scan:
 =========================================================
-Scan the network to identify miners using Braiins OS+ Box
+Scan the network to identify miners using BOS+ Toolbox
 =========================================================

-  * Download the **Braiins OS+ Box** from our `website <https://braiins-os.com/>`_.
+  * Download the **BOS+ Toolbox** from our `website <https://braiins-os.com/>`_.
   * Once you have downloaded BOS+ Toolbox, open your command-line interpreter (e.g. CMD for Windows, Terminal for Ubuntu, etc.) and use the following commands:

 ::